This blog may contain affiliate links. Read our disclosure policy for more info.

-It is operated by NZ Ski (same company as Coronet) which allows you to buy passes to access both mountains.
-There is an NZ Ski booking office in Queenstown centre as well as a website to buy passes in advance.
+It is operated by NZ Ski (the same company as Coronet) which allows you to buy passes to access both mountains.
+There is an NZ Ski booking office in Queenstown center as well as a website to buy passes in advance.

 The Remarkables ski field is a 45-minute drive from Queenstown and involves a large climb up a windy road.
-This road is sealed for 90% of the way however the last part is not.
+This road is sealed for 90% of the way but the last part is not.

-During the season, it is required you carry snow chains in your vehicle.
-During light snow, only 4wd vehicles are allowed to park at the top 3 carparks, however carpark 4 is only a few hundred meters away and they run a shuttle for free from here.
-In heavy snow, the road is often closed until it can be ploughed.
+During the season, it is required you carry snow chains in your vehicle if you drive up.
+During light snow, only 4wd vehicles are allowed to park at the top 3 parking lots, however parking lot 4 is only a few hundred meters away and they run a shuttle for free from here.
+In heavy snow, the road is often closed until it can be plowed.

-At the top of the ski field, there is a rental and repair shop, restaurant, bar and café.
-The facilities include toilets, free water stations, paid lockers ($10 per day) and free basic board and ski maintenance stations.
+At the base of the Remarkables there is a rental and repair shop, restaurant, bar, and café.
+The facilities include toilets, free water stations, paid lockers ($10 per day), and free basic board and ski maintenance stations.

 Coronet Ski field is another good ski field and is very popular because of how close it is to Queenstown.

-The Ski field has 3 chair lifts and one T bar, however, it is getting a big upgrade this year.
+Coronet ski field has 3 chair lifts and one T bar, however, it is getting a big upgrade this year.
 The fields have lots of green and blue runs and also blacks.
-It does have some small and large jumps on some runs, just not as many as the Remarkables ski field.
+It does have some small and large jumps on some runs – just not as many as the Remarkables.

-Coronet Peak has the same opening hours as Remarkables, however 3 nights a week they are open for night ski until 9 pm.
+Coronet Peak has the same opening hours as Remarkables, however 2 nights a week they are open for night skiing until 9 pm.
 This year (2022) these days will be Wednesdays and Fridays, and an additional 3 school holiday Saturdays in July.

 Coronet Peak is operated by NZ Ski (same company as the Remarkables) so you can buy passes that allow you to access both mountains.
 Passes can be bought on their website or booking office in Queenstown in advance.